byui-cit/cit470/ab7/README.md

 - If your tutorial does not satisfy any one of the above requirements, you will earn no points.
 Your team must then address any deficiencies and re-upload corrected documents until you earn the passing score.

 ## Hints
 - Don't spend too much time getting the perfect list of requirements.
-It's better and faster to get a good list of requirements and then get your instructor feedback on your list.
+It's better and faster to get a good objective and list of requirements, and then get your instructor feedback on your list.
+- If you don't notice a feature that strikes your passion, maybe one of the following will spark some creative ideas:
+  - Explore the Cases feature of Security Onion, with an objective to implement a demonstration that shows a case used to collaboratively tackle a investigation of a network intrusion alert.
+  - Expand your network monitoring package, with an objective to collect CPU and storage measurements from a couple of of your server VMs (in addition to the bandwith data you already collect from your Internet-facing firewall).
+A requirement could be to develop a procedure to test collection from the new data sources, and verify that they work.
+  - Explore the "visualization" features of your SIEM, with an objective to create a "dashboard" alert or graph that a security team manager could use to check a system's health.
+A requirement could be to monitor logs sent by your load balancer, and display an indicator on the dashboard whenever the load balancer detects that one or both of the balanced servers goes offline.